Awedtan/HellaAPI/README.md

 ### Data format

 Valid responses will have the below JSON format.
-The `keys` array contains all valid keys for that resource, and the `value` field is where the actual information resides<sup>1</sup>.
+The `keys` array contains all valid keys for that resource, and the `value` field is where the actual information resides.

 ```
 {